state-hiu/osmgeoweek/_posts/guides/0100-01-04-event-guide.md

 ### Registration
 It is often helpful to require registration, even for no-cost events.
 Although there is no fee for participation, having participants register beforehand gives a very good sense of how many people will show up, and additional event details can be provided on the registration page.
 Plus, this provides a way to track who attended and acts as a failsafe in case something comes up that requires a change in venue, rescheduling, or cancellation.

-<a href="https://www.eventbrite.com/">Eventbrite</a> has worked well for us, and is free of charge if the event is also.
-Eventbrite has some nice features that allow management of the tickets/event.
-Sometimes, events like this charge a nominal fee to encourage people to actually show up if they register.
-On the other hand, it is seldom necessary to turn away an unregistered attendee.

 ### Agenda